MarcZxc1/bva-server/DASHBOARD_SETTINGS_REPORTS_DEMO.md

 - "Slow-moving products might need bundle campaigns or discounts."
 - "The report shows days of inventory on hand - how long current stock will last at current sales rates."

-### Step 8: Platform Comparison Report Demo
+### Step 8: Platform Comparison Report Demo (Platform Preference Patterns)
 1. Click on "Platform" tab
 2. Show platform comparison charts
 3. Compare Shopee vs Lazada performance
+4. Highlight customer preference patterns

 **Talking Point:**
-"The Platform Comparison report is one of the most valuable features.
-It shows you how each platform is performing - revenue, orders, profit margins.
-This helps you decide where to focus your efforts."
+"The Platform Comparison report reveals one of the most important purchasing patterns - where customers prefer to buy.
+This solves the visibility problem by showing platform-specific customer behavior."

+**Purchasing Pattern Insights:**
+"This report shows:
+- **Platform Preference Patterns**: Which platform customers prefer for different product categories
+- **Spending Patterns**: How much customers spend on each platform
+- **Frequency Patterns**: How often customers buy from each platform
+- **Product Preference Patterns**: Which products perform better on which platform
+- **Profit Patterns**: Which platform generates better margins"

 **Example from Demo Data:**
-- "Shopee: ₱30,000 revenue, [X] orders, 50% profit margin"
+- "Shopee: ₱30,000 revenue, [X] orders, 50% profit margin - Customers prefer Shopee for Filipino pasalubong items"
-- "Lazada: ₱50,000 revenue, [Y] orders, 34% profit margin"
+- "Lazada: ₱50,000 revenue, [Y] orders, 34% profit margin - Customers prefer Lazada for clothing and apparel"
-- "While Lazada has higher revenue, Shopee has better profit margins."
+- "This reveals a clear purchasing pattern: customers buy food items on Shopee but clothing on Lazada."
+- "The 50% margin on Shopee vs 34% on Lazada shows customers are willing to pay more for pasalubong items."
-- "This comparison helps you understand which platform is more profitable per order."
+- "This visibility helps you understand where to focus inventory and marketing efforts based on actual customer preferences."

 ### Step 9: Export to PDF
 1. Click "Generate Report" button